-11.114.1 Access to acquired business - Generally, In many circumstances it is difficult for certifying officers will have sufficient access to design or evaluate controls, policies and procedures carried out by an acquired business.
-We acknowledge however, that it might not be feasible to design or evaluate such controls, policies and procedures for a business acquired during the last 90 days of an issuer's annual or interim period, shortly after acquiring the business.
+- 14.1 Access to acquired business In many circumstances it is difficult for certifying officers to design or evaluate controls, policies and procedures carried out by an acquired business shortly after acquiring the business.
 In order to address these situations, paragraph 3.3(1)(c) of the Instrument permits an issuer to limit the scope of its design of DC&P and ICFR for a business that the issuer acquired not more than 365 days before the end of the financial period to which the certificate relates.

-Generally this will result in an issuer limiting the scope of its design for a business acquisition for three interim certificates and one annual certificate.

-Whether it is feasible for certifying officers to design or evaluate the controls, policies and procedures carried out by a business acquired during the last 90 days of an issuer's annual or interim period is a question of fact.
-It could depend on, among other things:

-- (a) whether the business acquired has been subject to (i) the Instrument or substantially similar requirements regarding an evaluation of internal controls, or (ii) the Sox 302 Rules and the Sox 404 Rules: - (b) the size and complexity of the business acquired; - (c) the terms of the acquisition agreement; - (d) the length of time between the date of the acquisition agreement, the closing date of the acquisition and the end of the issuer's annual or interim period; and - (e) whether the business was acquired under a hostile take-over bid. - 11.214.2 Disclosure of scope limitation If it is not feasible for the certifying officers choose to limit the scope of their design the controls, policies and procedures carried out by a business acquired within the last 90 days of an issuer's annual or interim period that would provide the certifying officers with a basis for the representations in the annual or interim certificate of DC&P and ICFR for a recent business acquisition, this scope limitation and summary financial information of the business must be disclosed in anthe issuer's MD&A in accordance with section 2.33.3 of the Instrument and paragraph 5.4 section 5.3 in Form 52-109F1, 52-109FMP1 or 52- unless (i) the accounting principles used to prepare the financial statements of the acquired business permit the preparation of its balance sheet without classifying assets and liabilities between current and non-current, and (ii) the MD&A includes alternative meaningful financial information about the acquired business which is more appropriate to the acquired business' industry,
+Generally this will result in an issuer limiting the scope of its design for a business acquisition for three interim certificates and one annual certificate. - 14.2 Disclosure of scope limitation When determining whether a scope limitation exists, certifying officers must initially consider whether an acquired business includes risks that could reasonably result in a material misstatement in the issuer's annual filings, interim filings or other reports.
+The certifying officers would consider such risks when the certifying officers first identify the risks faced by the issuer in order to determine the scope and necessary complexity of the issuer's DC&P or ICFR, as discussed in subsection 6.6(2) of the Policy.
+If the certifying officers limit the scope of their design of DC&P and ICFR for a recent business acquisition, this scope limitation and summary financial information about the business must be disclosed in the issuer's MD&A in accordance with section 3.3 of the Instrument and paragraph 5.3 in Form 52-109F1, or 52-109F2 as applicable.
+Meaningful summary financial information about the acquired business would include: - (a) revenue; - (b) profit or loss before discontinued operations; - (c) profit or loss for the period; and unless (i) the accounting principles used to prepare the financial statements of the acquired business permit the preparation of its statement of financial position without classifying assets and liabilities between current and non-current, and (ii) the MD&A includes alternative meaningful financial information about the acquired business which is more appropriate to the acquired business' industry, related businesses, as defined in NI 51-102, the issuer may present the summary financial information about the businesses on a combined basis.

-109F2, or paragraph 5.1 in Form 52-109FM1, 52-109F1 IPO/RTO or 52-109F2-IPO/RTO, as applicable.
-Meaningful summary financial information of the acquired business would include:

-- (a) sales or revenues;

-- (b) income or loss before discontinued operations and extraordinary items;

-- (c) net income or loss for the period; and